Heroin Addiction in New York NY (646) 918-5955

 It is said that a single dose of this narcotic is enough to cause addiction, but addicts will flat out tell you that's a myth.
 In fact, those addicted to heroin say the fact that it isn't addictive after just one use is part of the reason the drug is so dangerous.
 When individuals fail to get addicted after the first hit, they keep using without worry, thinking they are immune to its effects or that the risk has been overstated (it has been).
 Eventually, however, they find themselves dependent on the drug's effects.

 Physical dependence is the first step to addiction and occurs when the body cannot go for extended periods of time without the drug due to withdrawal symptoms.
-In the next stage of addiction, users start to crave the drug when they don’t have it.
-They feel “junk sick” when they go for too long without a hit and will often seek out heroin just to feel normal.
+In the next stage of addiction, users start to crave the drug when they don't have it.
+They feel "junk sick" when they go for too long without a hit and will often seek out heroin just to feel normal.
 As they continue to use the drug, however, the amount needed to achieve the same good feelings increases.
-At some point, heroin dependence takes center stage in a person’s life and nothing else matters.
-This is the point at which dependence becomes addiction.
+At some point, heroin dependence takes center stage in a person's life and nothing else matters.
+This is the point at which dependence becomes heroin addiction in New York.

-Common early signs of heroin abuse include sudden changes in behavior, cycles of hyper alertness intermixed with extreme fatigue, a “droopy” appearance (as if the extremities are heavy), and constricted (small) pupils.
+Common early signs of heroin abuse include sudden changes in behavior, cycles of hyper-alertnesss intermixed with extreme fatigue, a "droopy" appearance (as if the extremities are heavy), and constricted (small) pupils.
 With prolonged use, track marks (injection site injuries), apathy, depression, and decreases in performance at work or school become more common.
 External (environmental) signs of heroin abuse include used syringes, burned spoons, burned aluminum foil, missing shoelaces, straws with burn marks, plastic bags with whiter powdery residue, and the existence of other drug paraphernalia.

 Heroin withdrawal is characterized by sweating, anxiety, depression, extended erections (priapism), sensitive genitals, insomnia, cold sweats, muscle aches, vomiting, diarrhea, and feelings of restlessness.
 These symptoms usually begin 6 to 24 hours after the last dose of the drug is consumed.
 Some people experience involuntary muscle spasms during withdrawal.